-It’s exciting to seeing a fresh new beach, on an ebb tide, like this morning at Rinsey Cove.
-There’s outstanding natural scenery here anyway, especially the colours and texture of the rocks on the beach and the cliffs, but the fresh sand made a perfect setting for the geology.
+It’s exciting to see a fresh new beach, on an ebb tide, like this morning at Rinsey Cove.
+There’s outstanding natural scenery here anyway, including the colours and texture of the rocks on the beach and the cliffs, but on this occasion the fresh sand showcased the geology.
 The sea is always lively on this side of Cornwall, with the waves crashing relentlessly onto the sand and rocks.
 Rinsey Cove is elemental, nature in the raw.

 With Graham and Judy, explaining their serendipitous union.